 Dr. Williams died on the 7th of February, 1954.
 His wife Ethel Eileen Williams died on the 7th of June, 1990.
-Dr. and Mrs. Williams are buried at Prospect Cemetery.
+Dr. and Mrs. Williams were buried at Prospect Cemetery.

-*His son Charles Daniel “Galbraith” Williams became a physician and practiced medicine in Toronto.
+*Dr. William’s son Dr. Charles Daniel “Galbraith” Williams practiced medicine in Toronto.
 He died on the 18th of March, 1974.
 He and his wife Dorothy are also buried at Prospect Cemetery in Toronto.

 *Dr. Williams’ father-in-law, Dr. Daniel Galbraith also appears on the Chatham-Kent Physician Tribute website.